neherlab/treetime/docs/source/tutorials.rst

 .. code:: bash

-  treetime {ancestral, clock, homoplasy, mugration, version}
+  treetime {ancestral, clock, homoplasy, mugration, arg, version}

 TreeTime can use full alignments in `fasta` or `phylip` format or work of VCF files.